nsreeen/old-blog/app/pages/calculator_interpreter.md

 For example, when `parse_program` is called it checks there are tokens, and then calls `parse_statement` in a while loop until there are no more tokens. `parse_statement` looks at the next few tokens to determine whether the statement is an expression or assignment.
 If there is a variable name (starting with `?`) and an assignment symbol (`<-`) it calls `parse_assignment`, otherwise it calls `parse_expression`.

-At the end of this stage there is an instance of the Program class, which has a list of statements.
+At the end of this stage there is an instance of the Program class, which has a list of statements as an attribute.
 Each statement can be an instance of either the Expression class or the Assignment class, and can contain another instance of the expression class as an attribute.
 The expression instances do not yet have value attributes, these will be added in the evaluation stage.
 We can call this an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 # Part 3: semantic analysis and evaluation
 This step iterates through the statements in the program, and determines their values.
 It is similar to step two, in that each non terminal part of the language grammar has an evaluate function, and the functions are called recursively to return the values of all levels of nested expressions.